Meinoud Rost van Tonningen: Early life

 Meinoud Marinus Rost van Tonningen was born on 19 February 1894 on the island of Java, in the city of Surabaya in the Dutch East Indies (present-day Indonesia).
 He was the son of KNIL general Marinus Bernardus Rost van Tonningen, who had distinguished himself suppressing the revolts against Dutch rule on Lombok, Aceh and Bali.
 After high school he completed legal studies at the University of Leiden.

 In the periods 1923–1928 and 1931–1936, he was representative of the League of Nations in Vienna.
 His job was to monitor the Austrian financial policy.
-While stationed in Vienna, he developed strong anti-semitic and anti-communist convictions.
+While stationed in Vienna, he developed strong antisemitic and anti-communist convictions.
 He became close friends with Engelbert Dollfuss, who became Chancellor of Austria in 1932 and who was murdered in 1934.

 NSB period

 He became a member of the NSB on 7 August 1936 after returning from Austria.
 He won a seat in Parliament in the elections that year and became the leader of his parliamentary party in the Dutch House of Representatives.

 He also became editor-in-chief of the NSB party newspaper, Het Nationale Dagblad, which he made into a vessel of his own ideas to the dismay of the NSB party leadership.
 Rost van Tonningen was obsessed with Germany and the Greater German Idea, while Anton Mussert, the leader of the NSB, had more affinity with the idea of Fascism as carried out by Benito Mussolini in Italy.

-It was mainly Rost van Tonningen's influence that caused the NSB to become more openly anti-semitic; Rost van Tonningen's anti-semitism was more radical than NSB leader Anton Mussert.
+It was mainly Rost van Tonningen's influence that caused the NSB to become more openly antisemitic; Rost van Tonningen's antisemitism was more radical than NSB leader Anton Mussert.
 Because of his influence, the NSB became closer to the German Nazi Party, the NSDAP.

 1939 saw Rost van Tonningen establish the paramilitary organisation – the Mussert guards.
 Many members of this organisation later became members of the Nederlandsche SS.
 Rost van Tonningen's request to be admitted as a member of the SS Westland regiment was at first denied, because he had been born in the Dutch East Indies, and was unable to obtain documents showing that his family had 150 years of "pure Aryan blood".
 However, from 1943, Indos (Dutch Eurasians) could join the lower ranks of the Waffen SS.
 (Whereas those deemed to be "Native Indonesians", with no or little European ancestry, were still not allowed.)
 In 1944, Rost van Tonningen again applied for membership of the SS, and was admitted.